briancoyner/SwiftUI-Fun-House/README.md

 - Picker (segmented control) to simulate non-user interactive SensorTrack recording state changes (non-animating).
   - this allows for simulating how the view reacts to incoming hardware provided state changes
   - See `RecordActionDemoView`

+## Customizable Rounded Rectangle

+The `SwiftUI/RoundedRectangle` does not currently support selecting which corners to round.
+The `AdaptiveRoundedRectangle` implements a `SwiftUI/Shape` that enables selecting which corners to round.
+The API is similar to to `UIKit/UIBezierPath` and `UIKit/UIRectCorner`.